Challenge/dikulanirc/README.md

 bot_disable(BotId)
 Disables the given bot if it is enabled (otherwise nothing happens).
 Also stops the given bot.

+bot_restart(BotId)
+Restarts the given bot if it is enabled (otherwise nothing happens).

 bot_get_all()
 Fetches all the configured bots and print them to the erlang shell.
 (NOT IMPLEMENT YET!)
 ```